 First, a little history.
 The first commercially popular version of Wi-Fi, called 802.11b, was released in 1999.
 It supported network speeds of up to 11 megabits per second.

-I think it’s fair to say wireless technology has come on a long way in those two decades!
+Wireless technology has come on a long way in those two and a half decades.
 Of course, the quoted maximum speeds are very theoretical, and in the majority of real world situations you won’t get anywhere near the maximum.

 Unfortunately, whilst technologists are great at improving technology, they have traditionally been terrible at giving that technology names that are easy for the rest of us to understand.

-Thankfully, the Wi-Fi Alliance (the folks who come up with the standards), have realized this, which means that going forward, wireless network versions will have simpler names.
-Each new generation of Wi-Fi will simply have a number, and this number has been retroactively applied to previous consumer Wi-Fi standards to make it simpler to put everything into a neat order.
+Thankfully, the Wi-Fi Alliance (the folks who set the standards) realized this a few years ago, which means that wireless network versions now have simpler names.
+Each new generation of Wi-Fi simply has a number, and that number has been retroactively applied to previous consumer Wi-Fi standards to make it simpler to put everything into a neat order.

-The latest version of Wi-Fi is known as Wi-Fi 6.
-The previous version will be known as Wi-Fi 5.
-And so on, right back to the first popular consumer facing Wi-Fi 1, released in 1999.
+The latest version of Wi-Fi is Wi-Fi 7.
+The previous version was Wi-Fi 6 (with a 6E refresh in 2021 that added the 6GHz band).
+And so on, right back to the first popular consumer-facing Wi-Fi 1, released in 1999.
 There were a number of other standards, but as they were generally not consumer focused or particularly well adopted, they have been skipped over.

 Here’s a table to give you a rough idea of the Wi-Fi generations to date, as well as a comparison of speeds and the technical name.